kyverno/kyverno/test/conformance/kuttl/generate/policy/standard/clone/nosync/pol-foreach-clone-nosync/README.md

 ## Description

-This test checks to ensure that deletion of a rule in a Policy (Namespaced) generate rule, clone declaration, with sync enabled, does NOT result in the downstream resource's deletion.
+This test checks to ensure that deletion of a rule in a Policy (Namespaced) generate rule, clone declaration, with sync disabled, does NOT result in the downstream resource's deletion.

 ## Expected Behavior